Study Nursing in China in English

 Depending on the college/university and the location in China, yearly tuition for bachelor’s in nursing ranges from US $2,500 to $7,000.
 Master’s and doctoral programs in nursing may have higher rates than bachelor’s programs.

-Search for Nursing Programs in China
+List of Nursing Programs in China

 Return to Guide Menu Page